samuel-marsh/scCustomize/cran-comments.md

 ## NOTES
 1. Maintainer: ‘Samuel Marsh <samuel.marsh@childrens.harvard.edu>’
-New submission

-2. Imports includes 29 non-default packages.
+2. Imports includes 28 non-default packages.
   Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
 Move as many as possible to Suggests and use conditionally.